zehntech/zt-gantt/readme.md

 gantt.render();
 ~~~
 Define your tasks, their durations, and any dependencies.
-Render the chart by calling the appropriate function. gantt.render(element); Customize the chart's appearance and behavior as needed.
+Render the chart by calling the appropriate function. `gantt.render();` Customize the chart's appearance and behavior as needed.

+To render the updated data call `gantt.render();`

 [Live demo](https://zt-gantt.zehntech.net/)

 #### Complete Documentation ####